microsoft/genaiops-promptflow-template/README.md

 - LLM-infused applications are designed to understand and generate human-like text based on the input they receive.
 They comprise of prompts that need engineering cadence and rigour.
 - Prompt flow is a powerful feature that simplifies and streamlines the Prompt Engineering process for LLM-infused applications.
 It enables users to create, evaluate, and deploy high-quality flows with ease and efficiency.
 - How do we best augment LLM-infused applications with LLMOps and engineering rigour?
 This template aims to assist in the development of those types of applications using Prompt flow and LLMOps.
+- Bringing discipline to the data preparation for LLM app development by following DataOps best practices.

 # Solution